ElektraInitiative/libelektra/src/bindings/xfconf/README.md

 - infos/licence = BSD
 - infos/status = experimental maintained
 - infos/provides =
-- infos/description = Elektra Bindings for xfconf
+- infos/description = Elektra Bindings for Xfconf

 ## Introduction

-These bindings provide an implementation of the xfconf header files such that libelektra can be used as a drop-in replacement for xfconf.
+These bindings provide an implementation of the Xfconf header files such that libelektra can be used as a drop-in replacement for Xfconf.
-In other words, it makes applications which rely on xfconf for their configuration use libelektra without the necessity for modifying their source code or even recompiling them.
+In other words, it makes applications which rely on Xfconf for their configuration use libelektra without the necessity for modifying their source code or even recompiling them.

 ## Xfconf Terminology

 ### Property

-A property in xfconf is the same as a key in libelektra i.e. it has a name and can hold a value.
+A property in Xfconf is the same as a key in libelektra i.e. it has a name and can hold a value.
 In contrast to libelektra, the value can be more complex i.e. it can be an array.
 In this case, the value of the property is mapped as multiple keys in libelektra using the array structure.

 ### Channel

-A channel is a type of namespace used in the xfconf library.
+A channel is a type of namespace used in the Xfconf library.
 Usually, it is used to separate the properties of different applications which is helpful if different applications rely on a property with the same name but require them to hold different values.
 For example Thunar uses a channel named `thunar`, Xfwm uses a channel named `xfwm4` and so on.
 Keep in mind that channels are only used to separate the properties such as namespaces.